School of Medicine

 Current Research and Scholarly InterestsMy research focuses on the molecular and cellular biology of the human prostate.
 Developing realistic experimental models is a major goal, and primary cultures of prostatic epithelial and stromal cells are my main model system.
 Our discoveries are relevant to prevention, detection, diagnosis and treatment of benign and malignant prostatic diseases.

 Paralyzed Veterans of America Professor of Spinal Cord Injury Medicine, Emeritus

 Current Research and Scholarly InterestsMy major interest has been neurogenic bladder and neurogenic bowel.
 In other areas where I have published research include urinary tract infections , use of Laser to vaporize urethral strictures in able bodies and surgery to improve voiding in spinal cord injury patients.

 Currently I am helping set up to evaluate and rehab. neurogenic bowel problems in GI Medicine at Stanford.

 Kris B. Prado, MD

 BioDr.
-Kris Prado is a urologic oncology fellowship trained surgeon-scientist and Instructor in the Stanford University Department of Urology.
+Kris Prado is a urologic oncology fellowship trained surgeon-scientist, board-certified urologist, and Assistant Professor in the Stanford University Department of Urology.
 His clinical practice focuses on urologic oncology, and he performs open, endoscopic, and robotic surgery.
 In addition to his clinical role, he is also an active member of Philip Beachy's laboratory where his research focuses on bladder urothelial development and regeneration.